 Independence, but also effectiveness, is greatly affected by the recent budgetary cuts faced by many equality bodies due to the economic crisis.
-In 2011 this concerned, for instance, Ireland, Hungary (which also faced difficulties in the past in carrying out tasks other than its quasi-judicial functions) and the United Kingdom.
-Financial cuts in previous years had already affected Ireland, Latvia, Romania and the UK.
+In 2011 this concerned, for instance, Ireland, Hungary (which also faced difficulties in the past in carrying out tasks other than its quasi-judicial functions436) and the United Kingdom.
+Financial cuts in previous years had already affected Ireland, Latvia, Romania and the UK, while the Commission for the Protection against Discrimination in the former Yugoslav Republic of Macedonia has consistently been allocated a very limited budget since its creation.
 In addition, new problems have arisen due to the fact that the national equality body is severely under-equipped and understaffed, such as in Austria or Cyprus.
 In Poland, anti-discrimination legislation recently adopted did not envisage any extra resources for the Ombudsman in spite of the allocation of additional competences related to discrimination.
-In Bulgaria, the government tabled a bill to reduce the members of the equality body from nine to five, and then to seven after many protests were made.
+In Bulgaria, the Government tabled a bill to reduce the members of the equality body from nine to five, and then to seven after many protests were made.
 At time of writing, the bill introduced in April 2010 was still waiting for a second hearing before the parliament.

-As also highlighted in the fifth Hungarian Country Report under the International Covenant for Civil and Political Rights published in October 2010 by the UN Human Rights Committee.
+456 As also highlighted in the fifth Hungarian Country Report under the International Covenant for Civil and Political Rights published in October 2010 by the UN Human Rights Committee.